tiandiao123/traffic_sign_classifier/README.md

 Time:1/17/2017

-This is a project about use neural network algorithms to recogonize tranffic signs,and the project is from Udacity Self Driving Cars Nanodegree!
+This is a project about using neural network algorithms to recogonize tranffic signs,and the project is from Udacity Self Driving Cars Nanodegree!
 More details are the following:

 ## Project: Build a Traffic Sign Recognition Program